Product image for illustration purposes only.

 The aging of infrastructure such as bridges and tunnels is a serious problem.
 And the need to improve safety continues to grow.
 Standardizing inspection quality and reducing management costs (labor costs and ease of installation) have become essential in ensuring the safety of infrastructure throughout the country.
 Epson is taking the approach of attempting to meet these needs through high-precision sensing technology that employs the company's accelerometers.

 The movements and changes in large-scale infrastructure such as bridges and tunnels are infinitesimal, and thus difficult to grasp quickly and accurately.
 Signs that indicate deterioration of infrastructure may lie hidden among these infinitesimal changes, and capable and accurate sensors are needed to accurately detect these.
 But the mechanical servo accelerometers commonly used can be large, heavy, expensive, and not easy to handle.
-On the other hand, inexpensive and easy-to-handle Si-MEMS accelerometers have too much sensor noise to measure infinitesimal changes, leading to user dissatisfaction.
+On the other hand, inexpensive and easy-to-handle silicon MEMS technology accelerometers have too much sensor noise to measure infinitesimal changes, leading to user dissatisfaction.

 Accelerometers are sensors that detect acceleration.
 It is possible to calculate things such as the direction a body moves, the direction of gravity, inclination, vibrations,